saikrishnasanda/bigdata/README.md

 Find the location where the highest total rooms are located?

-What is the median house value in accordance with median housing age in different ocean proximities?
+What is the median house value in accordance with median house age in different ocean proximities?

 How median house value can be compared with median house income?